Liminality. Waiting. Transitioning. The holidays have many of us waiting and transitioning to holiday get-togethers

 awestruck by the persistence of back pain and leg pain sufferers

-to find something that works for them.
-They oftentimes
+to discover something that works for them.
+They frequently

 providers and try a variety of approaches as they just know there is help.
 New Roads back pain and